Dvirus89/tenbisbarcodes/README.md

 # Find unused 10bis barcodes (Shufersal/Victory)
 ## ** PLEASE NOTE **  - 10Bis updates their barcodes usage state every week or two, so consider only records older than two weeks as valid)

+* You should also checkout this repo https://github.com/Dvirus89/tenbis-buy-coupons to automatically purchase Shufersal coupons using the best optimized combination to utilize all the remaining credit.

 ## Usage:
 ```
 git clone https://github.com/Dvirus89/tenbisbarcodes